pyarya/arysite/src/content/projects/pill-tracker.md

 5. **Reminder System**: The buzzer provides audible reminders to users when it's time to take their medication.
 Additionally, the user is sent an email reminder in case they are not near the physical device.

 ## Conclusion
  By integrating hardware and software components, we created a user-friendly solution that empowers individuals to stay on track with their medication regimen.
-With further development and refinement, I believe our project has the potential to make a positive impact on the lives of many.
+With further development and refinement, I believe our project has the potential to make a positive impact overall.

 ### Images
 <div style="display:flex; flex-wrap: wrap;" >